Skip to main content

 3. Scan packaging/provenance checks

-After the artifact is written, a review record is created in the paper review queue with a review_status of unreviewed or triage_ready.
-The packaging/provenance check includes a ranked checklist of items the reviewer must pass, fail, or accept-as-risk before the paper can be approved for finalization.
+After the artifact is written, a publication automation record may still expose legacy fields such as review_status with values like unreviewed or triage_ready.
+Treat those as raw compatibility/detail fields, not the operator work queue.
+The packaging/provenance check includes a ranked checklist of items the automation lane must pass, fail, or accept as a recorded risk before the paper can be finalized.
 It does not validate peer review, scientific correctness, or independent replication.
-Sanitized publication review queue showing review states, paper states, rank score, and checklist progress You can view all papers currently in the review queue:

 curl -fsS -H "Authorization: Bearer $ENOCH_CONTROL_TOKEN" \